dhenze/rake-raygun-deployment/README.md

     require 'rake-raygun-deployment'

     Rake::RaygunDeployment.new(:raygun_deployment) do
-        releasePath "releases/LATEST"
+        releasePath "RELEASE"
         authToken "YOUR_EXTERNAL_AUTH_TOKEN"
         apiKey "YOUR_APPLICATIONS_API_KEY"
     end

 You'll need the Raygun API Key for your application, plus an External Auth Token which you can generate [here](https://app.raygun.io/user).

 Finally, create a release file.
-We default to checking `releases/LATEST`, so recommend add a release file for each time you deploy and symlink the latest one to `LATEST`.
+We default to checking `RELEASE` but you can set `releasePath` to anything you like.
 This is an example release file:

     version: 6.0.0.0